 Typical alignment time is 3-5 min.

 High level of precision, unattainable with manual methods.
-Beam pointing drift of <10 µm throughout an 8 ns delay range.
+Beam pointing drift of <10 µm at sample position throughout an 8 ns delay range.

 Most commercially-available delay lines use translation stages that are lead screw driven and therefore have rather limited translation speed and acceleration.
 As a result in a typical transient absorption or fluorescence upconversion experiment, a significant time is wasted on moving a retroreflector from one delay time point to another.
 This problem gets exacerbated when the time points are probed in random order.
 In this case, a typical experiment duration increases by a factor of 3 or more with most of the experiment time spent on moving the delay stage.
 This makes an otherwise very useful random delay-stepping approach impractical.